SalatielSauer/SauerWebUI/README.md

 		}
 	]
 	```
 	As soon as the map loads (`mapstart`), the player will be prompted with a menu allowing them to download each asset, which will be added to the `home/assets/<asset name>` folder.
 Assets must have a unique name.
-You can suggest asset updates by bumping the assetversion, but it's up to the player to update or revert updates.
+You can suggest asset updates by bumping the `assetversion`.

 - ### `setmapvar <var> <value>`
 	Create custom map variables that are stored along with the map file.